zeusta/Docs/extensions/Guide By Functions/Magento 2/Web POS.md

     -	Not require Cash in method as compulsory

 **Process part of order payment and keep orders on hold** With Web POS, you can also apply split payment when keeping orders on hold to process part of order for your customers.
 For example, your customer wants to reserve the good before it will be launched.
 His order value is $195.
-He pays $100 as reservation.
+He pays $100 as reservation.<br/>
--  When processing payment, choose **Web POS – Cash In** with the value of $100 and the rest with COD (or other payment methods as you wish).
+-  When processing payment, choose **Web POS – Cash In** with the value of $100 and the rest with COD (or other payment methods as you wish).<br/>
 -  After finishing creating order, in the next step, don’t create invoice or shipment for this order.
 To do this, you need to turn off **Mark as shipped** and **Mark as paid** as in the following screenshot.

 ![WebPOS](./Web%20POS%20Image/image054.png)